asegavac/boring-lang/README.md

+Note: This is mostly a background project that I like to tinker with while I build real things.
+Consistant progress on this language is unlikely any time soon.

 # Boring Lang

 The Boring Programming Language (Boring-Lang) is an attempt to create an easy, productive, general purpose programming language that makes as few interesting choices as possible while still being in line with modern concepts in programming languages.